Kentucky governor: Death toll from flooding rises to 25

-HINDMAN, Ky.
-(AP) — Kentucky’s governor said it could take weeks to find all the victims of flash flooding that killed at least 25 people when torrential rains swamped towns across Appalachia.
+PRESTONBURG, Ky.
+(AP) — At least 25 people died — including four children — when torrential rains swamped towns across Appalachia, Kentucky’s governor said Saturday.

 “This is an ongoing natural disaster,” Beshear told Fox News.
 “We are still in search and rescue mode.
 Thankfully, the rain has stopped.
 But it’s going to rain more starting Sunday afternoon.”